andy-maier/pytest-easy-server/docs/usage.rst

 The ``es_server`` parameter of the test function is a :class:`easy_server:easy_server.Server` object that represents a server item from the server file for testing against a single server.
+It includes the corresponding secrets item from the vault file.

 An example server file that provides the user-defined properties used in the test function shown above would be:

 .. code-block:: yaml

+    vault_file: vault.yml

     servers: